AryaGosuDev/RayTracer/README.md

 1: Custom scene description file reader - Must build a scene using a custom scene description format that will define the universal scene lighting and other important global effects.
 Each item must also be input as a row input into the file along with its custom attributes inc...color, reflectivity, transparency, softness / roughness for BRDF, refraction, emissivity for physically based rendering.

-2: N-order OBJ file reader - able to read objects as an OBJ taking into consideration that the order of faces might be > 3.
+2: N-order OBJ file reader - able to read objects as a .OBJ taking into consideration that the order of faces might be > 3.
 In fact, they can be faces of > 3 up to any N-order faces.

 3: Phong interpolation